Q10Viking/curly-more/README.md

 # curly-more
-This is an example of a project
+This is an example of a project page.